 Where do you go to, my sweet baby boy, when your eyes wander away from me and you’re lost in your autistic world.

-Benjamin is now 30 years old and a published author!
-My book talks about the struggles we both had as he was growing up; the highs and lows of his formative years and the blessings he has brought to my life.
+Benjamin is now 30 years old and a published author himself!
+My book talks about the struggles we both had as he was growing up, the highs and lows of his formative years, and the blessings he has brought to my life.”

-For a closer look at autism from Benjamin’s perspective, visit his blog at
+For a closer look at autism from Benjamin’s perspective and to see what he’s up to now, visit his blog at